| Title: | Bindings for ArcGIS |

 Mosaic datasets are made up of a collection of rasters.
 Mosaic structure efficiently stores and manages multiple rasters for visualization and analysis.
 Detailed information about mosaic datasets can be found in ArcGIS reference for mosaic datasets.

-Properties of a mosaic dataset such as extent
+Properties of a mosaic dataset such as extent, pixel_type, nrow, ncol and mosaicking rules.

 Mosaicking rules determine how a series of potentially intercepting rasters are displayed as a single raster.